 Introduction to Milichiidae

 The Milichiidae (Diptera, Schizophora) are small, mostly black acalyptrate flies.
-The family contains about 240 described species in 19 genera and is worldwide in distribution.
+The family contains about 390 extant and 10 fossil species in 18 genera and is worldwide in distribution.
+In Europe about 35 species occur.
+Navigate the classification to find taxon pages for all genera and species!

 The habitats of Milichiidae are diverse.
 Adults can be collected in open landscapes, such as steppes or meadows, in wadis, at the edges of forests, inside forests, in the forest canopy, in stables or houses, or even in caves.
 However, they do not seem to be attracted to coastal habitats or to other places near water.